HjustonAI/Awaearness/README.md

 ## Features
 - **Loopback capture** using WASAPI to ingest the live stereo mix without modifying games.
 - **Signal processing** for interaural level/phase differences and GCC-PHAT direction estimates.
+- **Adaptive direction smoothing** to stabilize azimuth estimates without adding noticeable latency.
-- **Heuristic classifier** to tag footsteps, vehicles, and gunfire with confidence and distance buckets.
+- **Adaptive classifier** blends broadband energy, band ratios, onset cues, and a rolling ambient baseline to tag footsteps, vehicles, and gunfire with confidence and distance buckets even as the soundstage shifts.
 - **Visual HUD** implemented with `pygame`, creating a transparent, click-through compass overlay.
 - **Mock simulator** that generates synthetic feature packets for development without live audio.